ayadalshaikhli/Weather-Rader/README.md

 ## About The Project

-This application is designed to pull current weather data for which every city you search, also will show forecast for five upcoming days
+This application is designed to pull current weather data for which every city you search.
+Also will show forecast for five upcoming days

 ### Built With